lrakai/lambda-bash-delete-cloudwatch-log-groups/README.md

 ### Notes

 - The function may time out depending on how many log groups you have.
 Run the function again to continue deleting.
+- The Lambda function itself will create a Log Group.
+You can remove 'logs:*' permisison from the Lambda execution roles if this is undesirable